Recent Publications and Speeches

 News

-Stopping Biodiversity Loss, Human Rights, and International Environmental Law
+Stopping Biodiversity Loss, Human Rights, and International Environmental Law - our Biodiv Constitutional Lawsuit as "World Premiere"

 The CBD as well as (national and transnational) human rights contain an obligation to halt biodiversity loss since 1993 at the latest, which has been continuously violated ever since.
 Governments can also be sued on this basis.
-We show this in a new international paper: here.
+We show this in a new international paper: here and in our biodiv lawsuit against the German (and indirectly the EU) legislator: here.

 Negative Emissions: Forests, Peatlands - and Geoengineering?